scottmotorrad/scottmotorraddrinks/atxbourbon.com/source/_posts/Reviews-165-167-Four-Roses-Private-Selects-OBSQ-v-OESQ.md

 date: 2019-11-25 15:18:18
 tags:
 - four roses
-- obsq
-- oesq
-- single barrel
-- private select
+- bourbon
-- 8
+- 2 stars
-- 9
+- 3 stars
 ---

 Today I am kicking off a series on Four Roses that will span ~20 Private Selects, multiple Limited Editions and some of their regular offerings.
 I'm starting with a blind tasting of 3 Q yeast strains bottles a Binny's OESQ, The Wine and Cheese Place OESQ and the OBSQ from Longhorn Liquor that you may recognize from the [review collaboration between u/prepreludesh and myself](https://www.reddit.com/r/bourbon/comments/dwdwuy/a_joint_collaboration_review_four_roses_private/) a couple weeks ago.